-Otherwise, jaywalking will not result in a ticket as long as it is done safely.
-Still, you are encouraged to cross only at crosswalks whenever possible.
+Although safe jaywalking will not result in a ticket, you are still encouraged to cross only at crosswalks whenever possible.

 The language of the code section reads: